 Are VPNs Hard to Use?

 It can be as simple as downloading a program to your computer or changing some settings on your Internet router.
 On mobile devices, you can often just use an app provided by the company to set it all up.
-Once you’re up and running it should be smooth sailing all the way.
-As long as the VPN company stays in business, you’ll be in business too.
+Once you’re up and running, it should be smooth sailing all the way.